great-expectations/great_expectations/docs/guides/how_to_guides/configuring_data_contexts/how_to_populate_credentials_from_a_secrets_store.rst

         database: secret|projects/${PROJECT_ID}/secrets/PROD_DB_CREDENTIALS_DATABASE

-Setup for Azure KeyVault
+Setup for Azure Key Vault
 ------------------------

-To use Azure KeyVault, you may need to install the ``great_expectations`` package with its ``azure_secrets`` extra requirement:
+To use Azure Key Vault, you may need to install the ``great_expectations`` package with its ``azure_secrets`` extra requirement:

 .. code-block:: bash

   pip install great_expectations[azure_secrets]

-In order to substitute your value by a secret in Azure KeyVault, you need to provide a name of the secret like this one:
+In order to substitute your value by a secret in Azure Key Vault, you need to provide a name of the secret like this one:
 ``secret|https://my-vault-name.vault.azure.net/secrets/my-secret``

 You will get the latest version of the secret by default.